...in a time of challenge

 Note that pastoral visits will be conducted (where necessary) on the doorstep, observing the two-metre distancing rule - except in special situations.

 See the Church contact sheet for details about how to contact others.
 If you don’t have a sheet, contact Martyna at the Forefront number.

 Lord's Larder at Forefront Centre: We are excited to be playing a role in the Chard-wide Covid-19 Support Group.
 Lord's Larder will be supporting the work of this community response by providing bags of donated food to people who cannot afford to shop for basic food commodities, especially those isolated in their homes.
 Forefront staff will receive all referral forms (from our normal partner agencies, and from the support group) and process them.
 Lord's Larder volunteers are making up the bags during the week (working on alternate days with our staff).
-Royal British Legion volunteer drivers take bags to the homes of those who need them.
 Small donations can still be made AT THE DOOR on Tuesday and Thursday, from 11 to 1pm.
 Larger deliveries are being brought in at other times.

 Please pray for Lord's Larder and its volunteers, and for a steady stream of new food resources.
 Pray for all involved that they maintain their own health.
 And may this initiative bring the town closer together.

 From time to time, we would appreciate some physically-able people who can unload new bulk donations of food when they arrive.
 Please contact the Action Team if you can help.